-In conducting Transportation Policy Area Mobility Reviews, each Metro station policy area is included in its larger parent policy area, so that:
+In conducting Transportation Policy Area Reviews, each Metro station policy area is included in its larger parent policy area, so that:

-- the Bethesda CBD, Friendship Heights, and Bethesda-Chevy Chase policy areas are treated as a single policy area; - the Grosvenor, White Flint, Twinbrook, and North Bethesda policy areas are treated as a single policy area; - the Rockville Town Center and Rockville City policy areas are treated as a single policy area; - the Shady Grove and Derwood policy areas are treated as a single policy area; - the Silver Spring CBD and Silver Spring-Takoma Park policy areas are treated as a single policy area; and - the Wheaton CBD, Glenmont, and Kensington-Wheaton policy areas are treated as a single policy area.
+- the Bethesda CBD, Friendship Heights, and Bethesda-Chevy Chase policy areas are treated as a single policy area; - the Grosvenor, White Flint, Twinbrook, and North Bethesda policy areas are treated as a single policy area; - the Rockville Town Center and Rockville City policy areas are treated as a single policy area; - the Shady Grove and Derwood policy areas are treated as a single policy area; - the Silver Spring CBD and Silver Spring-Takoma Park policy areas are treated as a single policy area; and - the Wheaton CBD, Glenmont, and Kensington/Wheaton policy areas are treated as a single policy area.

-In addition, the Germantown Town Center and Germantown policy areas are treated as a single policy area.
-Further tThe Rural East policy area consists of all area east of I-270 that is not located in another policy area.
+The White Oak and Fairland/White Oak policy areas are treated as a single policy area.
+The White Oak and Fairland/White Oak policy areas are treated as a single policy area.
+The Rural East policy area consists of all area east of I-270 that is not located in another policy area.
 The Rural West policy area consists of all area west of I-270 that is not located in another policy area.